Researching your ancestors in the pre-1850 census records presents unique challenges. You can make sense of those tick marks and find your ancestors!

 Let’s take a closer look at the 1830 census record for George Harward [Howard] of Wake County, North Carolina.

-The first thing you will notice is the spelling of his surname as Harwood.
-This is an acceptable variation for Harward.
-The point here is not to let an alternate spelling throw you.
 The next thing you will notice is the list of head of household names are alphabetized.
-While this helps you the researcher search for you ancestors, you will miss out on being able to determine who your ancestor’s neighbor were.
-A sense of community is lost.
-(Sigh…)
+While this helps you the researcher search for you ancestors, you will miss out on being able to determine who your ancestor’s neighbors were.

 Most census records regardless of the year, are not alphabetized.
 As we saw in the previous post on post-1850 census records, when head of households are not alphabetized, take note of who is listed around your ancestor.
 These individuals are your ancestor’s neighbors and the people they interacted with.
 They could very likely be other family members.